ksingh37/btre_project/README.md

-this is my readme file
+this is awesome django framework repo.

-Enter instructions here